What are polycystic ovaries?

 How to get pregnant with Polycystic Ovary Syndrome?

 Most women with the milder form of PCOS do conceive naturally, though in general, it takes them longer to do so than average.
-On the other hand, women with the moderate to severe form of PCOS will have more difficulty conceiving naturally and often require help from fertility specialists.
+On the other hand, women with a moderate to severe form of PCOS will have more difficulty conceiving naturally and often require help from fertility specialists.
 They have what is termed “ovulatory disorders.”

 For women with ovulatory disorders, the first line treatment is trying fertility tablets such as clomifene citrate which stimulates ovulation although the tablets themselves can reduce conception as they adversely affect the womb lining (endometrium) where embryos implant.
 This is why there is no benefit in taking fertility tablets if a woman is already ovulating on her own.